 Other special characteristics

-• A company must have a minimum of two and a maximum of thirty shareholders.
-However, the law provides for an exception: the single shareholder company.
-These comprise of a single shareholder who must be an individual and hold the whole of the capital of the company.
+- A company must have a minimum of two and a maximum of thirty shareholders.
+However, the law provides for an exception: the sole shareholder companies.
+These companies are entirely held by a single shareholder, an individual or another company.

-• Decisions by corporate bodies are made by either a general meeting of shareholders or the board of directors.
-All shareholders must take part in general meetings and decisions are taken by a simple majority of the votes cast by the shareholders present at the meeting.
+- Decisions by corporate bodies are made by either a general meeting of shareholders or the board of directors.
+All shareholders have the right to take part in general meetings, and decisions are taken by a simple majority of the votes cast by the shareholders present at the meeting.

-• Companies are managed by one or more directors who may also be from outside the company.
+- Companies are managed by one or more directors who may be individuals appointed from outside the company.

-This type of company is governed by articles 331 to 457 of the Mozambican Commercial Code.
-Typically, this form is adopted by large companies due to a number of advantages.
-These advantages include flexibility when it comes to share capital and the lack of special procedure required for the transfer of shares.
+Public companies controlled by shares (sociedade anónima) are governed by articles 320 to 440 of the Mozambican Commercial Code.
+Typically, this type of company is adopted by investors who require a more complex investment structure and include a number of advantages.
+Among them we highlight the flexibility when it comes to the lack of special procedures for the transfer of shares.

-Characteristics of the Private Company Limited by Shares
+Characteristics of the Public Company Controlled by Shares

 Liability - The liability of shareholders towards third parties is limited to the value of their shareholding.